 With global reach, Actis is strategically placed to support the creation of a regulatory framework for battery storage and participate in attractive investment opportunities to enable early adoption of the storage solutions as recent initiatives in India and sub Saharan Africa attest.

 The evolution of battery storage in emerging markets

-The rapid evolution of battery storage solution is helping power industry players – utilities, system operators, and independent power producers – to identify and tap new opportunities for investments or improve returns on existing investments.
+The rapid evolution of battery storage solutions is helping power industry players – utilities, system operators, and independent power producers – to identify and tap new opportunities for investments or improve returns on existing investments.
 There are several opportunities and enablers that are expected to accelerate the investment in battery storage solutions, as listed below:

-- Battery Storage is reaching parity with Gas Peakers & HFOs in several markets creating cheaper, cleaner alternatives to building new peaking power plants
+Battery storage is reaching parity with gas peakers & HFOs in several markets creating cheaper, cleaner alternatives to building new peaking power plants

 Contracting structures for battery storage assets